Employer of Record

 Perquisites

-At the time of filing the annual return, employers must provide a Statement of Excess Perquisites via an Annexure along with the Computation of Total Income.
-Perquisites are defined as any payments made to employees by the employer in forms other than salary, excluding:
+At the time of filing the annual return, employers may need to disclose perquisites and other employee benefits in the form prescribed by current tax rules.
+Perquisites are generally payments made to employees by the employer in forms other than salary, excluding:

 • Advance salary